 Printed sensors span a wide range of applications, ranging from large area image sensors to wearable electrodes.
 Matthew recently authored an extensive report covering the full gamut of printed sensor applications, which promise to combine sensing capability with flexible form factors and low-cost manufacturing.

-Dr. Yu-Han Chang is a Technology Analyst at IDTechEx working predominantly on Advanced Materials.
+Dr. Yu-Han Chang is a Senior Technology Analyst at IDTechEx working predominantly on Advanced Materials.

 Dr. Chang previously worked as an Etching Process Engineer in Taiwan Semiconductor Manufacturing Company (TSMC) from 2012-2014, where she gained experience of working with 16 nm to 40 nm technology.